Children's Advocacy Centers provide services to child victims unlike any other organization. Here is a short video explaining how CAC's work:

 Children's Advocacy Centers of Washington

 (CACWA) is the state-wide organization that supports Child Advocacy Centers through funding, training and technical assistance, and development of new CAC's.
 We, and local CAC's, are accredited through the National Children's Alliance to assure the highest standard of care is provided to victims.
-There are currently 16 accredited CAC's and 6 developing CAC's in our state providing services in 32 counties.
-Efforts to expand services to all WA counties are ongoing so that all children can benefit from the services a local CAC provides.
+There are currently 16 accredited CAC's providing comprehensive services in 24 Washington counties and efforts to expand services are ongoing.
+We are committed to ensuring all children can benefit from the services a local CAC provides. provides.

 The Purpose of the Children's Advocacy Centers of Washington: